 This is another element of the Civil Service Fast Stream assessment centre that people worry a lot about.

 - You and your fellow candidates will each be given an individual brief.
 You will then have 30 minutes to prepare.

 - Your objective in the discussion is to get the best result, both for you as an individual and your group.

 - The assessors will be looking at how clearly you communicate, how well you listen to others and how strongly you put your arguments forward.

 - The discussion will last for a total of 15 minutes and is an influential part of the Civil Service Fast Stream assessment centre.
 Why?
 Because it shines a very bright light on your people skills.

-I’ve written extensively about group exercises elsewhere on the site.
-You should read my free guide: “How To Succeed in Group Exercises” and you can find tons of extra stuff (including audio guides for group exercise success) in my Ultimate Interview & Assessment Day Guide.
+We’ve written extensively about group exercises elsewhere on the site.
+You should read our free guide: “How To Succeed in Group Exercises“

 The Written Policy Recommendation Exercise